SeedFAST Key Terms Master Guide

 Fixed vs Variable Valuation?

-The valuation is one of the most important aspects of a SeedFAST as it determines how much equity your investor will receive.
+The valuation is one of the most important aspects of a SeedFAST as it determines how much equity your investor will receive, and what share price they will receive.
 This is because we get the price per share at conversion by taking the valuation and dividing it by the fully-diluted total of shares (shares + option pool) in your company before the conversion.

 Would you like to offer a discount to your investor?

-One of the Key Terms allows you to discount the price per share for the investor.
-This incentivises an investor to put money in without being issued shares immediately.
+A discount allows you to discount the price per share for the investor.
+This incentivizes an investor to put money in without being issued shares immediately.
 A typical discount we see is 10-20%, depending on the proximity of the funding round.
 The longer the wait for conversion, the higher the discount tends to be.

-Do you want to put on a Cap on the valuation at which the SeedFAST will convert?
+Do you want to put a Cap on the valuation at which the SeedFAST will convert?

 If there is no funding round, what valuation will the SeedFAST convert at?

-What amount of investment constitutes a ‘Bona Fide Funding Round’?
+What amount of investment constitutes a ‘new Funding Round’?

 What share class will the SeedFAST convert into?